 About the JU Public Policy Institute

-The JU Public Policy Institute (JU PPI or Institute) is the first Institute of its kind in Florida and seeks to prepare future leaders in the public, private and non-profit sectors, better educate mid-career professionals, and solve community problems through public policy expertise, collaboration among policymakers and academics, and public discussion on policy issues that shape the future of Florida and the nation.
+The JU Public Policy Institute (JU PPI) seeks to prepare future leaders in the public, private and non-profit sectors, better educate mid-career professionals, and solve community problems through public policy expertise, collaboration among policymakers and academics, and public discussion on policy issues that shape the future of Florida and the nation.

 The heart of the JU Public Policy Institute is its two-year Master in Public Policy (MPP) Program.
-This is the first MPP Program in the state of Florida and classes begin in the Fall of 2013.
-In addition, the Institute has established the first Master in Public Policy dual degree programs in the state.
-This includes the Master in Public Policy-Juris Doctor (MPP-JD), Master in Public Policy-Master of Business Administration (MPP-MBA) and Master of Public Policy-Marine Science (MPP-MS) joint degree programs.
-Classes begin in the Fall of 2013.
+This is the first MPP Program in the state of Florida.
+In addition, the Institute has established the first MPP dual degree programs in the state.
+This includes the Master in Public Policy-Juris Doctor (MPP-JD), Master in Public Policy-Master of Business Administration (MPP-MBA) and Master of Public Policy-Marine Science (MPP-MA/MS in MSC) dual degree programs.

-The Institute has developed an extensive network of community partners to support JU MPP students and the JU PPI public policy program.
-The 23 member, nonpartisan JU PPI Board of Advisors is a diverse cross section of some of Florida’s most respected and successful business, civic, and community leaders.
-In addition, a network of private, public and non-profit organizations, including the Florida Governor’s Office, Congressional Offices, CSX Corporation, public transportation (JTA), utilities (JEA), and international trade (JPA) authorities, the Community Foundation and other agencies have joined the JU PPI Internship Program and will host internships for JU MPP students.
+The Institute has developed an extensive network of 40 community partners to support the Institute and JU MPP students.
+The 25 member, nonpartisan JU PPI Board of Advisors is a diverse cross section of some of Florida’s most respected and successful business, civic, and community leaders.
+In addition, a network of 15 private, public and non-profit organizations will provide internships to JU MPP students, including the Florida Governor’s Office, Congressional Offices, CSX Corporation, Florida Blue, public authorities (in transportation, utilities, international trade, and water management), a lobbying firm, education agencies, and non-profit agencies.

 The Institute’s public policy program is focused on students, mid-career professionals and the community.
 It includes the following:

-Academic Program: MPP Degree and Three Joint Degree Programs
+Academic Program: MPP Degree and Three Dual Degree Programs

 The JU MPP degree is a two-year program that emphasizes interdisciplinary study and the development of core skills in policy analysis, quantitative methods, management and leadership.
 Along with a summer internship, capstone policy project and elective courses, students are prepared for diverse leadership and career opportunities, including local, state and federal government, public office, consulting firms, corporate government affairs departments, think tanks, non-profit organizations, and any agency, company or organization that requires public policy knowledge, experience and analysis.